La India

-Linda Viera Caballero (born March 9, 1969), better known as La India, is a Puerto Rican singer and songwriter of salsa, house music and Latin pop.
+Linda Bell Viera Caballero (born March 9, 1969), known professionally as La India, is a Puerto Rican singer and songwriter of salsa, house music and Latin pop.
 La India has been nominated for both Grammy and Latin Grammy Awards, winning the Latin Grammy Award for Best Salsa Album for the Intensamente La India Con Canciones De Juan Gabriel album.

 Early life

-Caballero was born in Río Piedras, Puerto Rico.
+Viera was born in Río Piedras, San Juan.
 Both her parents moved to New York City soon after her birth, settling in the South Bronx area of the city.
-Initially, they lived with Caballero's grandmother, a woman who served as an important influence on Caballero's life.
-Caballero began singing as a young girl, even taking opera training for a brief time.
+Initially, they lived with Viera's grandmother, a woman who served as an important influence on Viera's life.
+Viera began singing as a young girl, even taking opera training for a brief time.
 Her stage name, La India, was given to her by her grandmother because of her dark features and long, straight, black hair.
-La India describes herself as a feminist, having watched her father abuse her mother while she hid under the bed.
+La India describes herself as a feminist, having witnessed domestic violence from her father.